digital-methods/genderpaygap/page2.md

 <p> As we can observe, by a significant measure the largest cluster is the blue one, furthermore densely interconnected.
 There are three particularly large nodes in this discussion, corresponding to videos two, three, and four on our list of most viewed videos, namely ‘Wage Gap: Last Week Tonight with John Oliver (HBO)’(embed link on website https://www.youtube.com/watch?v=PsB1e-1BB4Y), ‘Is the Gender Pay Gap Real?’ (https://www.youtube.com/watch?v=it0EYBBl5LI), and ‘The Myth of the Gender Wage Gap’ (https://www.youtube.com/watch?v=1oqyrflOQFc).
 The first of these is a show that covers recent events with a humoristic twist, the second a more neutral account laying out arguments, and the third a somewhat politicised account by a conservative digital media organisation, PragerU.
 What this variety of different types of videos perhaps illustrates is the complexity and controversiality of the issue, as well as the contribution of very different types of stakeholders into the discussion. </p>

-<p> The cluster is tagged by the following list of the 10 most co-occurring adjectives:
+<p> The cluster is tagged by the following list of the 10 most co-occurring adjectives: <br />

 1. Less <br />
 2. More <br />